-Fig. 5. a) Top nine features (in decreasing order, from left to right) selected on Brodatz for the three representations and $0 \le l \le 2$. b) Conjunctions of features that contribute to (16) for the optimal feature set on Brodatz with DCT features and l = 1.
-The basis function at row i and column j of the table was produced by averaging features i and j of the optimal set of a).
+Fig. 5. (a) Top-nine features (in decreasing order, from left to right) selected on Brodatz for the three representations and $0 \le l \le 2$. (b) Conjunctions of features that contribute to (16) for the optimal feature set on Brodatz with DCT features and l = 1.
+The basis function at row i and column j of the table was produced by averaging features i and j of the optimal set of (a).

-PCA, and ICA4.
-The most striking observation is that, for all databases and transformations, l = 1 is superior to l = 0, but there is no advantage of l = 2 over l = 1.
-The constancy of this result suggests that all feature sets are 1-decomposable.
-To understand this constancy, we analyzed the feature rankings in detail.
-Fig. 5 a) presents the top 9 features selected, on Brodatz, for each transformation and value of l.
-For l = 0, the top features are nearly identical: all have very high frequency and do not appear to capture perceptually interesting image structure.
-This indicates that marginal statistics are not enough for these problems.
-The solution obtained with l = 1 is superior: not only the features appear to be detectors of perceptually relevant image attributes but the same holds for their pair-wise conjunctions.
-This is shown in Fig. 5 b), which presents the optimal pairwise DCT conjunctions.
-While individual features detect smooth regions, horizontal and vertical bars, horizontal and vertical edges, horizontal and vertical parallel segments, corners, and rounded spots, the set of conjunctions includes detectors of crosses, Tand L-junctions, grids, oriented lines, etc5.
-The fact that, for l = 1, features are selected not only by individual discriminant power, but also by the discriminant power of pairwise conjunctions, makes a significant difference for both classification accuracy (Fig. 4) and perceptual relevance of the visual attributes they detect (Fig. 5).
-Finally, there is no benefit in considering l = 2: both classification performance and perceptual relevance decrease slightly.
+L-junctions, grids, oriented lines, etc.5 The fact that, for l=1, features are selected not only by individual discriminant power but also by the discriminant power of pairwise conjunctions makes a significant difference for both classification accuracy (see Fig. 4) and perceptual relevance of the visual attributes that they detect (see Fig. 5).
+Finally, there is no benefit in considering l=2: both classification performance and perceptual relevance decrease slightly.
 Because the union of individual features and pairwise conjunctions is very discriminant, the gain of triplets is small.
-On the other hand, all dimensionality problems (complexity of density estimation, exponential increase in training data requirements) are compounded, and the overall result is a loss.
+On the other hand, all dimensionality problems (complexity of density estimation and exponential increase in training data requirements) are compounded, and the overall result is a loss.